What is Cashmere?

 It is a measure of how tightly the item is knitted.
 Gauge refers to the number of stitches and rows per inch.
 The higher the gauge number, the tighter the knit and the more cashmere yarn that is being used.

-With 12-gauge there are 12 stitches or rows of yarn in one inch of knitted cashmere, so the cashmere is relatively dense.
-With 7-gauge there are 7 stitches or rows per inch, so the cashmere has a more open or mesh like look and is more light-weight than the 12 gauge if the same yarn is used.
+With 12-gauge, there are 12 stitches or rows of yarn in one inch of knitted cashmere, so the cashmere is relatively dense.
+With 7-gauge, there are 7 stitches or rows per inch, so the cashmere has a more open or mesh-like look and is more lightweight than an item knitted in 12 gauge if the same yarn is used.

 You should now be able to identify cashmere quality when purchasing your next item.
 Cashmere is a luxurious fiber, and buying quality items, along with the proper cashmere care, means they should last you a lifetime.